huckiyang/QuantumSpeech-QCNN/README.md

 ### 2.1.
 Pre-processed Features

-We provide 2000 pre-processed feautres in `./data_quantum`, which included both mel features, and `(2,2)` quanvolution features.
+We provide 2000 pre-processed feautres in `./data_quantum`, which included both mel features, and `(2,2)` quanvolution features with `1500` for training and `500` for testing.

 You could use `np.load` to load these features to train your own quantum speech processing model in this repo.
-(1500 for training and 500 for testing)

 ### 2.2.
 Audio Features Extration